Our health and the health of the planet go hand-in-hand.

 The best solution for the planet, your personal health, and your bank account: investing in a quality water filter and glass water bottle.

 I personally own and recommend Berkey water filters.
 I have the Big Berkey and my sister (who has a larger family with two little ones) has the Royal Berkey.
-If you’re looking for a whole house water filtration system or an under-the-sink system that doesn’t take up any counter space, Aquasana is a great choice.

 4. Let an all-natural all-purpose cleaner do it all for you.